Brain Injury Lawyer & Traumatic Brain Injury Attorney

 - Skills for planning and organizing

-- Your ability to reason, solve problems and make decisions
+- Your ability to reason, solve problems, and make decisions

 - Impulse control

-These skills are used every day, and the sudden loss of one or more from a car accident is devastating.
+These skills are used daily, and the sudden loss of one or more from a car accident is devastating.
 You may be left unable to go to work, raise your family, or even live alone without assistance.
 The level of injury to the brain and the cognitive ability lost will determine how much therapeutic and living assistance you will need in the future.

 Common brain injuries resulting from car crashes